smikitky/utrad-werewolf/packages/docs/docs/playing.md

 - View the _complete_ game log ("God log"), including whispers, roles, and divine/guard targets.
 - View the _partial_ game log from the perspective of one of the participants.
 - Perform any action described above on behalf of any account (including NPC _and human players_).
-If you wish, you can completely control all the players alone.
+If you wish, you can even completely control all the players alone.
 - Forcibly abort the game if something went wrong.
 - View logs for developers who want to build their own AI bot.
   - The **raw log** stored in the database